sonali582000/IronMeet_FE/README.md

 - IronMeet is built using cutting-edge technologies to provide a seamless and secure experience for Ironhackers.
 - [List of technologies used]
+- Database: MongoDB, Express
+- Framwork: React, Node.js, Java script

 ## Feedback

 We value your feedback!
 If you have any suggestions, issues, or just want to share your thoughts, please reach out to us [https://aesthetic-sorbet-ce5bca.netlify.app/about](#) or through the app.

+## Install your depency

+in your termainal

+- npm i

-## Contribute
+## Install your depency

-If you're interested in contributing to IronMeet, check out our [Contribution Guidelines](CONTRIBUTING.md) to get started.
+- npm run dev

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed.

 ---